Ghasak/nvim/README.md

 ### Auto Save

-By default, the file will be auto-saved based on the `auto-saved` plugin, which will be trigger once we start writting.
-To stop the auto-save, we can use the `keymapping: <leader>s` which will stop the autosave.
+By default, the file will automatically save based on the `auto-saved` plugin.
+This feature is triggered as soon as we begin writing.
+To stop this auto-save, we can use the keymapping `leader` + 's', which will prevent further automatic saves.

 ### For development